theRealAph/ScopeLocals/README.md

 - *Performance* — Treat shared data as immutable so as to allow sharing among large numbers of threads.
-- *Robustness* — Ensure that data shared by a caller is  only accessible to legitimate callees
+- *Robustness* — Ensure that data shared by a caller is only accessible to legitimate callees.

 ## Non-Goals